 Identifying Frogs, Toads, Newts, and Salamanders

 The Saltspring Island Conservancy has provided a wonderful set of guides to identifying our local amphibians.
+Click the link above, once the page opens, scroll to the bottom for the guides.

 Post-Survey Road Kill Maps (March 2015):